kokhang/dev-env/README.md

 # Vagrant scripts that setups a multi-node development environment

+Creates a multi node VM environment with Ubuntu 16.04 LTE with the following tools:
-- Installs Go
+- Go
-- Installs Docker
+- Docker